Adolis García Player Props: Rangers vs. Athletics

 Adolis García At The Plate

-- Garcia has picked up an RBI in 61.1% of his games this season, with more than one RBI in 33.3% of his games.
-He has also plated three or more runs in two contests.
+- In 12 games this year (63.2%), Garcia has picked up an RBI, and in seven of those games (36.8%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

+- He has scored in 12 of 19 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.